harvard-embodied-intelligence/lab-wiki/Tactile Simulation Tutorial.md

    TORCH_CUDA_ARCH_LIST="3.5 5.2 6.0 6.1 7.0+PTX 8.0 12.0 12.0+PTX" TORCH_NVCC_FLAGS="-Xfatbin -compress-all" \
    ```

-4. Ensure the versions of your gcc and g++ are correct. `13.3` is a test to work well.
+4. Ensure the versions of your gcc and g++ are correct. `13.3` is a test to ensure proper functioning.

 5. Run the following: